kijanawoodard/Blog/src/Blog.Web/Content/posts/comments-collapse.markdown

 The instructions for comments are changed to reflect that there's only one file now.

+There's a [nice wiki on c# interactive].
+One thing to note, ReSharper maps the History Navigation keys [`Alt+UpArrow`] to something else.
+I decided to map it back, but scope the assignment to the interactive window.

 [previous post]: /winning-with-c-sharp-interactive
+[nice wiki on c# interactive]: https://github.com/dotnet/roslyn/wiki/Interactive-Window

 ---
 # comments begin here